NOW 10% extra discount on the entire assortment with the code: MOEDERDAG23

 Can this trip through Jordan also be done with a lower budget?

 Of course it is also possible to make a nice trip through Jordan with a lower daily budget per person.
 Where, in our opinion, can some money be saved?
-Below are some tips to make this trip cheaper:
+Below are some tips to make this trip cheaper.

-> The overnight stays can certainly be done for a lower budget.
-We stayed several times in a five star hotel.
-If you were to skip these hotels, the average price per night per person would drop considerably.
-However, we found these experiences well worth the money.
-Via booking.com you can easily compare the different prices per accommodation.
+Overnight stays can certainly be adjusted to fit a lower budget.
+We stayed multiple times in a five-star hotel.
+If you skip these hotels, the average price per night per person drops significantly.
+However, we found these experiences to be well worth the money.
+Via booking.com you can easily compare the different prices per accommodation.You can definitely save on food and drinks as well.
+By replacing the luxury dinners with simpler meals in, for example, local restaurants, you quickly save a lot of euros while you may also get more into the local culture.

 We do advise you not to cut corners on all the beautiful sights of Jordan.
 This made it an unforgettable trip for us!